IrvHenri/scheduler/README.md

 # Interview Scheduler

-A single page application react application that allows users to book and cancel interviews.
+A single page react application that allows users to book, edit and cancel interviews.

 ## Functional Features